chef/chef-web-docs/chef_master/source/resource_rhsm_register.rst

    **Ruby Type:** String

    The FQDN of the Satellite host to register with.
 If this property is not specified, the host will register with Red Hat's public RHSM service.

+``username``
+   **Ruby Type:** String

+   The username to use when registering.
+This property is not applicable if using an activation key.
+If specified, password and environment properties are also required.

 Common Resource Functionality
 =====================================================